Spectacular holiday lights shows are prevalent across Central Illinois

 Drive beyond Champaign-Urbana to take in some magnificent light shows this holiday season

 Are you willing to drive all over Central Illinois for good holiday lights shows?
 Don’t worry, we do this every year!
 We’ve put together a short list of the top Christmas light shows across the greater Central Illinois region, including Peoria, Mattoon, Shelbyville, Urbana, Chatham and more.

 Most of these listed are permanent, annual fixtures in their communities.
 These shows are more or less within a 90-minute drive of Champaign-Urbana, in every direction.

 (Wondering about holiday lights closer to home?
-Check out our Amazing Christmas Lights around Champaign-Urbana local roundup, featuring displays in Champaign, Urbana, Paxton, Monticello, Mahomet and more.)
+Check out our Amazing Christmas Lights around Champaign-Urbana local roundup, coming soon, featuring displays in Champaign, Urbana, Paxton, Monticello, Mahomet and more.)

 Candlestick Lane, Urbana

 What: A community tradition in Champaign-Urbana for more than 50 years, this is what happens when a determined group of neighbors create magic for area children — and never let it go.
 This amazing collection of modest homes will wow you with their holiday spirit and creativity.

 When: Opening night is traditionally the second Saturday night in December, which is Dec.
 9 this year (pending confirmation for 2023).
 The display is lit every evening through Christmas, or some years, through Jan.
 1.

 Where: Located at Grant Place in Urbana.
 Candlestick Lane is not a real street.
 Take Washington Street to Cottage Grove (south), turn onto Eastern Avenue, then to Grant Place.
 Go slow, some people walk this street.